 A typical Medicare Part D plan costs from about $27 a month to more than $100 a month, depending on the specific coverage provided.
 The plans vary by many important details, including:

-- The list of covered drugs (called the formulary)
+●The list of covered drugs (called the formulary).

-- The co-pay amounts for generic and preferred brand drugs (called tiers)
+●The co-pay amounts for generic and preferred brand drugs (called tiers).

-It takes time to compare the different plans and their options, and it can be tough to decide which Medicare Part D plan is best for your needs.
-Fortunately, reliable help, even one-on-one personal help, is available.
-We recommend getting help from the government and non-profit sources listed in the resources section below for Medicare Part D. (See 'Resources' below.)
+It takes time to compare the different Medicare Part D prescription plans and their options, and it can be tough to decide which is best for your needs.
+Fortunately, reliable help is available.
+We recommend that you consult the sources listed below under Medicare Part D. (See 'Resources' below.)

-We do NOT recommend using a private insurance company's Web site, television ad, or mail ad to select a Medicare Part D plan.
+We do NOT recommend using a private insurance company's web site, television ad, or mail ad to select a Medicare Part D plan.

 MAKE SURE YOU NEED ALL THE MEDICINES YOU ARE ON

 Some patients are prescribed more medicines than they really need.
 This seems to happen more often to older adults with multiple medical problems and to people of any age who see different types of doctors for different conditions.

 In some cases, two different doctors prescribe two or more medicines that do the same thing.
 To avoid this problem, bring a list of all the medicines you take each time you visit any doctor.
 On your list, include the dose you use for each medicine, why you use it, how you take it, and the name and type of doctor who prescribed it.
 You should also include a list of any nonprescribed (over-the-counter [OTC]) medicine you take, such as arthritis medicines, vitamins, or herbal supplements.
 An example of such a list can be found at www.fda.gov/Drugs/ResourcesForYou/ucm079489.htm.